DCMLab/mozart_piano_sonatas/README.md

 This representation simply converts the 'stacks of fifths' intervals to specific interval names or to relative chromatic pitch classes where 0 is the tonic.
-In the two example, the local keys have once again been preserved:
+In the two examples, the local keys have once again been preserved:

 ```python
 df = load_tsv('./formatted/-E_harmonies.tsv')